ZijunGao/AdaSplit/README.md

 # Panning
- Codes for using FRT to conduct inference for heterogeneous treatment effects
+ Codes for using FRT to conduct inference for heterogeneous treatment effects.